MoreMoney-Finance/liquidation-bot/README.md

 # Moremoney liquidation bot

-The purpose of this bot is to liquidate borrow positions that have exceeded the allowable loan-to-value ratio (LTV).

-We are open sourcing it in order to facilitate liquidations, which makes the Moremoney protocol more secure.
+The purpose of this bot is to liquidate positions that have exceeded the allowable loan-to-value ratio (LTV) on the Moremoney protocol.
+It is open sourced in order to encourage liquidator participation; which makes the Moremoney protocol more secure.

 # Install